 - Soil Physics.
 A soil physics course covers the interaction between the physical, chemical, and microbiological processes of soil and the optimum growth of plants.
 The course may also consider the contamination potential for groundwater from the use of fertilizers and pesticides and the transport and retention of water within the soil.

 Students of an online master’s degree program in horticulture are typically assessed by their performance on homework and lab reports, class discussions, exams, and research projects.
 Homework and lab assignments are designed to test a student’s understanding of the course material and may include testing soil moisture release or particle-size and pore size distribution.

 Building a Career

 A master’s degree in horticulture could qualify a student for employment as a soil and plant scientist.
 These scientists conduct research and experiments concerning field crops, develop ways to improve the quality and quantity of crops as well as ways to control pests safely and effectively.
 They also advise food and crop developers about ways they can enhance their production efforts.
 Soil and plant scientists work for food production companies, farms, and production plants, according to the U.S. Bureau of Labor Statistics (BLS).

-The median annual wage for a soil and plant scientist in 2010 was $57,340, according to the BLS.
+The median annual wage for a soil and plant scientist was $57,340, according to the BLS.
 Employment of soil and plant scientists is expected to increase 12% between 2010 and 2020, which is about as fast as average for all occupations.
 The BLS expects that agricultural scientists, including soil and plant scientists, will be needed to balance increased production with protecting the environment.
 However, these statistics are no guarantee of actual salary or employment, which is determined by the employer, location, and condition of the economy.